 Acute Angle - Definition with Examples

-In geometry, an acute angle is an angle which measures less than 90 degrees (90°).
+An acute angle is an angle that measures less than 90 degrees.

 The Complete K-5 Math Learning Program Built for Your Child